 The Alte Nationalgalerie is open on most holidays, including Mondays if a holiday, but closed on December 24 and 31.

-The coffee corner in the museum shop in the basement is pleasant but miniscule – for more than a drink it is better to head elsewhere.
+The coffee corner in the museum shop in the basement is pleasant but minuscule – for more than a drink, it is better to head elsewhere.

 Tickets for the Alte Nationalgalerie